Perfect Hunting Dog Names – 215+ Names for Your Best Pal

 - Kimber – American small arm manufacturer.

 - Magnum – As in the Magnum gun.

-- Powder – The powder in a gun creates an explosion that propels the bullet and makes a softer hunting dog name.
+- Powder – The powder in a gun that propels the bullet and makes a softer hunting dog name.

 - Remington (Remmy) – Based in the United States, the Remington Arms Company is a leading manufacturer of firearms and ammunition.

 - Ruger – The Ruger company, also based in the United States, produces high-quality firearms as well.

 - Sauer – SIG SAUER is a German firearm company.